ewilded/psychoPATH/README.md

 ### path traversal + upload dir inside of the webroot

-Let's go to our next scenario then, which will be a slightly modified versio of the previous example.
+Let's go to our next scenario then, which will be a slightly modified version of the previous example.
 The code remains the same, traversal-vulnerable.
-The only different is the configured upload directory.
-Instead of absolute `/tmp/`, we use relative `nowaytofindme/tmp`, which in our case effectively revolves to `/var/lib/tomcat8/webapps/uploadbase_traversal_inside_webroot/nowaytofindme/tmp`.
+The only difference is the configured upload directory.
+Instead of `/tmp/`, we use `/var/lib/tomcat8/webapps/uploadbase_traversal_inside_webroot/nowaytofindme/tmp`.

 The `nowaytofindme/tmp` directory is not explicitly linked by the application and there is no way to guess it with a dictionary-based enumeration approach.

 Luckily for us, the application is still vulnerable to path traversal.
 We do not even need to guess the webroot.
-The payload to do the trick is simply `../../a.jpg`.
+The payload to do the trick (put the file to `/var/lib/tomcat8/webapps/uploadbase_traversal_inside_webroot`, so it can be accessed by requesting `http://example.org/uploadbase_traversal_inside_webroot/a.jpg` is simply `../../a.jpg`.

 ### No path traversal + upload dir inside the webroot

 The third example is not vulnerable to path traversal.
 The upload directory is located in the webroot (`logs/tmp` -> `/var/lib/tomcat8/webapps/uploadbase_traversal_inside_webroot/logs/tmp`).
-We already know it exists, but we would not normally suspect this could be the actual upload directory (no listing, uploaded file is not explicitly linked by the application).
+We already know it exists, supposedly among multiple other directories, like `javascript/`, `css/` or `images/` - but we would not normally suspect any of these could be the actual upload directory (no directory listing + the uploaded file is not explicitly linked by the application).

 So, the payload is simply `a.jpg`.
-The file (or its copy) is put under `logs/tmp/a.jpg` - but no sane person would search for the file they just uploaded in a directory/subdirectory called `logs/`. psychoPATH is not a sane person ;)
+The file (or its copy) is put under `logs/tmp/a.jpg` - but no sane person would search for the file they just uploaded in a directory/subdirectory called `logs/tmp`. psychoPATH is not a sane person.

 ### Other possible issues with traversal-vulnerable cases
 There might be another vulnerable, hard to discover variant of a file upload function prone to path traversal.